storyfeet/bob_cards_elm/rules.md

 The first player to reach the end of the score track wins the game.

-If the Bandits reach the end of their track, the game ends immediately.
+If the Bandits reach the end of their track, the game ends immediately, and the player with the most points wins.

-* In Single Player: The player Loses.
-* In Co-op: The players Lose.
-* In Verses: The player with the most points wins.

 *(Ties are broken by distance west, followed by resource count)*